tale97/github-repo-tracker/README.md

 ## Description

-This web application is used to track the latest release of selected GitHub repositories.
+This web application is used to track the latest release or commit of GitHub repositories.

 ## Demo